5 Appendix A: Product Behavior

 <43> Section 2.1.4.17: File systems may choose to defer processing for a file that has been modified to a later time, favoring performance over accuracy.
 The NTFS file system on versions earlier than Windows 10 v1809 operating system and non-NTFS file systems on all versions of Windows, defer this processing until the Open gets closed.

 <44> Section 2.1.4.19: File systems may choose to defer processing for a file that has been accessed to a later time, favoring performance over accuracy.
-The NTFS file system on versions earlier than Windows 10 v1809 and non-NTFS file systems on all versions of Windows, defer this processing until the Open gets closed.
+The NTFS file system on versions Windows 10 v1809 and earlier and non-NTFS file systems on all versions of Windows, defer this processing until the Open gets closed.

 <45> Section 2.1.5.1: NTFS and ReFS recognize the following complex name suffixes: